 A debtor is someone who owes money to someone else.
 Generally it is not a crime to fail to pay a debt.
 There are, of course, exceptions.
-For instance, the failure to pay some court-ordered debts such as child support may lead to criminal charges.
+For instance, the failure to pay some court-ordered debts, such as child support or criminal fines, may lead to criminal charges.
 Under some circumstances, the failure to pay taxes could have criminal consequences.
-Except in certain bankruptcy situations, a debtor can choose to pay debts in any priority he or she chooses.
+Except in certain bankruptcy situations, a debtor can choose to pay debts in any priority.

-An Oregon law called the Unlawful Debt Collection Practices Act also controls how a creditor may try to collect a debt, whether by letter or phone call.
-Unlawful debt collection practices would include the use of obscene or abusive language.
-The creditor cannot call your employer about the debt or call you at your place of work if you have notified the creditor not to.
-The creditor may call you at work only after he or she has in good faith, but unsuccessfully, tried calling you at home during the day or between 6 p.m. and 9 p.m.
+Oregon has a law called the Unlawful Debt Collection Practices Act.
+It controls how a creditor may try to collect a debt, whether by letter or phone call.
+Unlawful debt collection practices include the use of obscene or abusive language.
+The creditor cannot call your employer about the debt or call you at your place of work if you have notified the creditor not to do so.
+The creditor may call you at work only after he or she has tried calling you at home during the day or between 6 p.m. and 9 p.m. and not reached you.
 A creditor can write to you at work only if your home address is not available.
 In either case, the creditor may contact you at work only once a week.
 A creditor who willfully violates this law may be liable to you for minimum damages of $200, your legal fees, and in some cases punitive damages.

-If you have purchased something on credit and signed an agreement called a "security agreement," and you have failed to pay the debt for your purchase, the creditor may try to repossess or take it back.
-This will usually only happen when you purchase a major item like a car or furniture and agree to pay the price in installments.
-Even though the creditor can repossess your property if you do not pay your debt, the creditor cannot enter your house without permission, assault you or take your property if you physically try to prevent the repossession.
+When you buy something on credit, you usually sign a security agreement.
+If you have failed to pay the debt for your purchase, the creditor may try to repossess or take it back.
+This usually only happens when you buy a major item like a car or furniture and agree to pay the price in installments.
+The creditor can repossess your property if you do not pay your debt.
+The creditor cannot enter your house without permission, assault you or take your property if you physically try to prevent the repossession.

 If you have not signed a written security agreement, the creditor does not have a right to take any of your property unless the creditor has first obtained a judgment against you.
 In order to get a judgment, the creditor must go to court.
 Either the original creditor or a collection agency may sue you to collect a debt.
 If this happens, you will be served with a summons and complaint.
 If you want to dispute the existence or the amount of the debt, you must file a timely response with the court.
 You must file a response within 14 days of the date you are served if you are sued in small claims court.
 You must file a response within 30 days of the date you are served if you are not sued in small claims court.
 Filing a response means filing a motion or answer.
-There is generally no court appearance that you, the debtor, must attend.
+The summons and complaint generally do not reflect the service date or provide a hearing date.
 If you do not respond to the complaint, or if you file a response and ultimately go to court and lose, the creditor will obtain a judgment.
 This judgment will include the amount of debt and may include interest, court costs and the creditor’s legal fees.
-It may also create a lien upon any real property, such as a house, that you own.
+It may also create a lien upon any real property (such as a house), that you own.

 A judgment is not a court order that tells you that you have to pay any money.
 Instead, it is a way for the court to confirm that you owe the creditor a certain amount of money.
 If the creditor wants to collect any money from you based on the judgment, further action must be taken.
 The creditor may try to collect your debt by having the sheriff take some of your real or personal property to sell at a public sale.
 After deductions for any exemptions, and the costs of the sale, the proceeds of the sale would then be applied to pay the judgment.
-The creditor may also take money from your savings and checking accounts, or garnish your wages.
+The creditor also may take money from your savings and checking accounts, or garnish your wages.
 It is not a crime to fail to pay most judgments.

 Oregon law protects, or exempts, some of your owned property, income or equity in property from being taken by creditors if they obtain a judgment against you.
-The property and income that you may protect is generally the same property or income that you may protect in bankruptcy.
 For example, clothes and jewelry are protected up to a maximum of $1,800 in value.
-Up to $3,000 in value for a vehicle (cars, trucks, and other motor vehicles) is protected.
-Household goods including furniture, a television set, and utensils are protected up to $3000.
+Up to $3,000 in value for a vehicle (cars, trucks and other motor vehicles) is protected.
+Household goods, including furniture, a television set, and utensils are protected up to $3,000.
 There are a number of other exemptions.
-The value of these items is determined by “market value".
+The value of these items is often determined by “market value.”
 Except for a car, market value is often called garage sale value.
-Social Security benefits, TANF, unemployment benefits, retirement income, and many other types of government benefits are protected from garnishment.
-This income may also be protected when deposited in a bank account.
+Social Security benefits, TANF, unemployment benefits, retirement income and many other types of government benefits are protected from garnishment.
+This income also may be protected when deposited in a bank account.
 Net wages are protected from garnishment unless they exceed a certain amount.
 For instance, as of the date of this writing, the first $254 of net weekly wages are exempt.
 If you are paid once each month, the first $1,090 of net wages are exempt.
 (Note that these numbers will undoubtedly change over time.)
 Except for certain debts, such as student loans, taxes and child support or alimony, a judgment creditor cannot garnish more than 25 percent of your net wages.
 Net wages are gross wages minus those deductions required by law.

 Note that the exemptions can be complicated.
 You may want to consult with an attorney to determine what exemption value (if any) you have in your home or other property when faced with a judgment or the need to file bankruptcy.